History of magic: Mesopotamia

 The ancient Mesopotamians also performed magical rituals to purify themselves of sins committed unknowingly.
 One such ritual was known as the Šurpu, or "Burning", in which the caster of the spell would transfer the guilt for all their misdeeds onto various objects such as a strip of dates, an onion, and a tuft of wool.
 The person would then burn the objects and thereby purify themself of all sins that they might have unknowingly committed.
 A whole genre of love spells existed.
 Such spells were believed to cause a person to fall in love with another person, restore love which had faded, or cause a male sexual partner to be able to sustain an erection when he had previously been unable.
 Other spells were used to reconcile a man with his patron deity or to reconcile a wife with a husband who had been neglecting her.

 The ancient Mesopotamians made no distinction between rational science and magic.
 When a person became ill, doctors would prescribe both magical formulas to be recited as well as medicinal treatments.
 Most magical rituals were intended to be performed by an āšipu, an expert in the magical arts.
 The profession was generally passed down from generation to generation and was held in extremely high regard and often served as advisors to kings and great leaders.
 An āšipu probably served not only as a magician, but also as a physician, a priest, a scribe, and a scholar.

-The Sumerian god Enki, who was later syncretized with the East Semitic god Ea, was closely associated with magic and incantations; he was the patron god of the bārȗ and the ašipū and was widely regarded as the ultimate source of all arcane knowledge.
+The Sumerian god Enki, who was later syncretized with the East Semitic god Era, was closely associated with magic and incantations; he was the patron god of the bārȗ and the ašipū and was widely regarded as the ultimate source of all arcane knowledge.
 The ancient Mesopotamians also believed in omens, which could come when solicited or unsolicited.
 Regardless of how they came, omens were always taken with the utmost seriousness.